weiyuandu/Duckiebot/duckie-setup.md

 From now on, start the simulator with：docker start -ai duckie

-Run in container: <your script> or test your setup with python manual\_control.py
+Test your setup in the container with python manual\_control.py

 Exit simulator：Ctrl+C